lohitpt252003/frontend-for-annaforces/README.md

 *   **`ProtectedRoute`**: A routing helper component that ensures only authenticated users can access certain routes.
 *   **`ForgotPassword`**: Provides a form for users to request their User ID or initiate a password reset via OTP.
 Sends an OTP to the user's email for password reset requests.
 The OTP is discarded after 3 incorrect attempts.
 *   **`ResetPassword`**: Allows users to reset their password by providing their email, the OTP received, and a new password.
 *   **`Contests`**: Fetches and displays a list of all available contests from the backend.
 Each contest is a clickable link to its detail page.
+It now displays the contest status (Upcoming, Running, Over), shows whether the user is registered for each contest, and allows direct registration from the list.
 *   **`ContestDetail`**: Displays the detailed information for a specific contest, including its metadata, description, and theoretical background.
-It uses `react-markdown` to render the `contest_description` and `contest_theory` fields.
+It now also indicates if the contest is a practice contest.
+It uses `react-markdown` to render the `contest_description` and `contest_theory` fields. **Bug Fix:** Corrected problem meta data access to prevent `TypeError` when rendering `ProblemCard` components, specifically by ensuring `authors` array is always present in fallback metadata. **Optimization:** Improved efficiency by fetching only problem metadata for `ProblemCard` components, rather than full problem details.

 ### Authentication Flow